rickspencer3/cockpit-plugin-toolkit/README.md

 #### Local Development

-To test your plugin locally as you develop, the script will provide you with a `sudo ln -s ...` command.
-Running this command will create a symbolic link from your plugin's directory to Cockpit's plugin directory.
+To test your plugin locally as you develop, the `initialize.sh` script automatically creates a symbolic link from your new plugin directory to your user's local Cockpit directory (`~/.local/share/cockpit`).
+This allows you to see your changes in Cockpit without needing `sudo` for the initial setup.

-After creating the link, you may need to restart the Cockpit service:
+After the link is created, you can start developing.
+If you make changes and don't see them reflected, you may need to restart the Cockpit service:
 ```bash
 sudo systemctl restart cockpit.socket
 ```